akohli01/College-Scheduler/README.md

 **Testing**

-This project includes an APK file that can run on an emulator in Android studio or can be installed and run on a Android mobile device.
+This project includes an APK file, located at app/release/app-release.apk, that can run on an emulator in Android studio or can be installed and run on a Android mobile device.

 If you would like to modify the source files, the project structure is as follows...